Talbot County DUI Court Process

 - License Suspension: Minimum of 3 years.
 You may be eligible for a hardship permit after a certain period with an Ignition Interlock Device (IID).

-- Other Requirements: At least 30 days of community service, completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school), a clinical evaluation and any required follow-up treatment, and publication of your photo and name in the local newspaper.
+- Other Requirements: At least 30 days of community service, completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school), and a clinical evaluation and any required follow-up treatment.

 Third Offense

-A third DUI offense in Georgia is considered a high and aggravated misdemeanor.
+A third DUI offense in Georgia is a high misdemeanor and carries even more severe penalties.

 - Jail Time: 120 days to 12 months.